The birth control patch is a thin, beige, 1¾-inch (4½-centimeter)

 cases, medical or other conditions make the use of the patch less effective or more

 risky.
-For example, it is not recommended for women who have had blood clots, severe
+For example, it's not recommended for women who have had blood clots, severe

 Girls who are interested in learning more about the possible health benefits and

-risks of different birth control methods, including the patch, should talk to a doctor
+risks of different types of birth control, including the patch, should talk to a doctor

 or other health professional.